Major disruption between Luton and Bedford as emergency services continue to respond to a serious incident. More info

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!

-Heidelberg to The Hague by train
+Trains to The Hague from Heidelberg

 First train